kahikatea-2022/planbuddy/README.md

 - as required ask them what they need to resolve their own conflict if that is what led to the undesired behaviour in the first place.

+# Backend Information

+## API Routes

+To access the goals database: api/v1/goals
+To access the resources database: api/v1/resources to access the sub goals database: api/v1/subGoals
+To access the user profiles database: api/v1/users to access the tasks database: api/v1/tasks

 # Fullstack boilerplate

 ## Getting Started